merely-useful/py-rse/index.md

 places that need updating (e.g. who to contact).
 Be sure to edit the contact information in both before committing the files.

-### Add a License to your project {#teams-ex-boilerplate-license}
+### Add a license to your project {#teams-ex-boilerplate-license}

 Add either an MIT or a GPL `LICENSE.md` file to your Zipf's Law project repository.
 Modify the contents to include your full name and year.

-### Adding a CONTRIBUTING file {#teams-ex-contributing}
+### Adding contribution guidelines {#teams-ex-contributing}

+1. Add a section to the `README.md` file in the Zipf's Law project to tell people where to find out more about contributing.

-Add a `CONTRIBUTING.md` file in the Zipf's Law project to describe how other people can contribute to it.
+2. Add a `CONTRIBUTING.md` file in the Zipf's Law project to describe how other people can contribute to it.

 Be sure to add it to the root directory of your Git repository, so that when someone opens a pull request or creates an issue on GitHub, they will be presented with a link to the CONTRIBUTING file (see the [GitHub contributors guide][github-contributors-guide] for details).

-### Adding material to README {#teams-ex-readme}

-Add a section to the `README.md` file in the Zipf's Law project to describe how other people can contribute to it.

 ### File an issue {#teams-ex-file-issue}